Buddhism

 traditions of Tibet.
 The historical lineage is said to begin with Garab Dorje

-around the 7th century CE, who summarized the 6.4 million verses of Dzogpa
+around the first century CE, who summarized the 6.4 million verses of Dzogpa

 Chenpo in "The Three Incisive Precepts" (Tsiksum Nedek) :